-Before Starting Down a Hill.
-Slow down and shift down to a speed that you can control without using the brakes hard.
+- 1. Before starting down a hill Slow down and shift down to a speed that you can control without using the brakes hard.
 Otherwise the brakes can overheat and lose their braking power.
 Downshift before starting down the hill.
-Make sure you are in a low enough gear, usually lower than the gear required to climb the same hill.

-Before Entering a Curve.
-Slow down to a safe speed, and downshift to the right gear before entering the curve.
+Make sure you are in a low enough gear, usually lower than the gear required to climb the same hill. - 2.
+Before entering a curve Slow down to a safe speed, and downshift to the right gear before entering the curve.
 This lets you use some power through the curve to help the vehicle be more stable while turning.
 It also lets you speed up as soon as you are out of the curve.

-Multi-speed rear axles and auxiliary transmissions are used on many vehicles to provide extra gears.
+Multi-Speed Rear Axles and Auxiliary Transmissions - Multi-speed rear axles and auxiliary transmissions are used on many vehicles to provide extra gears.
 You usually control them by a selector knob or switch on the gearshift lever of the main transmission.
 There are many different shift patterns.
 Learn the right way to shift gears in the vehicle you will drive.

-Some vehicles have automatic transmissions.
+Automatic Transmissions - Some vehicles have automatic transmissions.
 You can select a low range to get greater engine braking when going down grades.
-The lower ranges prevent the transmission from shifting up beyond the selected gear (unless the governor rpm is exceeded).
+The lower ranges prevent the transmission from shifting up beyond the selected gear (unless the governor RPM is exceeded).
 It is very important to use this braking effect when going down grades.

-Some vehicles have "retarders."
-Retarders help slow a vehicle, reducing the need for using your brakes.
+Retarders - Some vehicles have "retarders," which help slow a vehicle and reduces the need for using the brakes.
 They reduce brake wear and give you another way to slow down.
 There are many types of retarders (exhaust, engine, hydraulic, electric).
 All retarders can be turned on or off by the driver.
 On some the retarding power can be adjusted.
 When turned "on," retarders apply their braking power (to the drive wheels only) whenever you let up on the accelerator pedal all the way.

-Caution.
-When your drive wheels have poor traction, the retarder may cause them to skid.
-Therefore, you should turn the retarder off whenever the road is wet, icy, or, snow covered.
+Caution: When your drive wheels have poor traction, the retarder may cause them to skid.
+Therefore, you should turn the retarder off whenever the road is wet, icy or snow covered.
+Keep the report in the vehicle for one day so the next driver will be aware of any problems you have found.